daypack-dev/daypack-lib/README.md

 This repo contains the core library of Daypack `daypack_lib`, and the cli frontend `daypc`.
 Other frontends (e.g. Electron, web) are underway.

-`daypack_lib` was primarily developed for basic personal task scheduling (or day planning) and progress tracking, but we are open to exploration of its use in more general scheduling scenarios as well
+`Daypack_lib` was primarily developed for basic personal task scheduling (or day planning) and progress tracking, but we are open to exploration of its use in more general scheduling scenarios as well

 ## Note: Daypack is still WIP